Arvind Venkat: Early life and education

-Venkat was born and raised in Detroit, Michigan by Indian immigrant parents.
+Venkat was born in Madurai, India to a Tamil family, but was raised in Detroit, Michigan after his family immigrated.
 He attended Detroit Country Day School for high school, graduating in 1992.
 Venkat graduated from Harvard University in 1996 with a Bachelor of Arts degree in History and Science and a Master of Arts degree in History of Science.
 He then attended Yale School of Medicine where he graduated with a medical degree in 2000.

 Medical career

 Venkat completed his residency in emergency medicine at the University of Cincinnati Academic Health Center in 2004.

-Venkat is an emergency room physician affiliated with the Allegheny Health Network, which includes Allegheny General Hospital as its flagship hospital.
-He is also a professor of emergency medicine at Drexel University College of Medicine.
+Venkat is an emergency physician affiliated with Allegheny Health Network, which includes Allegheny General Hospital as its flagship hospital.
+He also is a professor of emergency medicine at Drexel University College of Medicine.
 From 2019 to 2020, Venkat served as president of the Pennsylvania chapter of the American College of Emergency Physicians (ACEP), and in 2020, he was elected to the board of ACEP.